-Automated market makers have gone mainstream over the last few years due to their ability to eliminate intermediaries and address the issue of limited liquidity.
-Balancer is one of these innovative platforms that aim to revolutionize the way people trade.
-It has replaced traditional transaction methods such as order books and facilitates the exchange of ERC-20 tokens through the use of smart contracts.
-We’ll get down to the nitty-gritty of what this platform is all about.
+Automated market makers eliminate intermediaries and address issues of limited liquidity across decentralized platforms.
+Balancer is one innovative AMM platform that aims to transform the way people trade.
+It has replaced traditional transaction methods such as order books and facilitates the exchange of tokens through the use of smart contracts.
+This guide covers everything to know about the platform in 2024.

 Background and history